Killer Bean Forever: Production

 The concept for Killer Bean came in a short produced by Jeff Lew in 1996 entitled "The Killer Bean: The Interrogation", which was later called "Killer Bean 1".
 Jeff Lew intended this short only to teach himself animation, and it only received about 3000 hits.
 After practicing animation for about 2 years, Lew started work on "The Killer Bean 2: The Party", a 7-minute short.
 "The Killer Bean 2" took about 3 years to create, and was released on iFilm in 2000.
 In about 6 months, it received about a million views, which was significant before YouTube.
 A later edit, "Killer Bean 2.1", was uploaded to DivX in 2004.
-Killer Bean 2.1 was also later uploaded to YouTube in 2009, which has since gained more than 4 million views.
+"Killer Bean 2.1" was also later uploaded to YouTube in 2009, which has since gained more than 4 million views.

 After receiving various calls from movie producers that never developed, Lew decided to make a full feature film himself.
 The first rough draft of the screen play took about 5 months.
-Previsualization took about one and a half years.
+Previsualization (previz) took about one and a half years.
 One mistake Lew regretted was not making the concept art before previz, which meant that many of the previz shots could not be reused for final animation.
 Lew then posted an ad on Craigslist for voices, and auditioned about 20 people and cast four.
 The concept artist for the characters was Von C. Caberte.
 By July 2005, all pre-production was completed.

 The film took about five years to create, with approximately one and half years in pre-production and three years in animation.
 Killer Bean Forever had approximately 1000 animated shots.
 Generally, animators are given 1–4 weeks to complete one shot, and thus to create 1000 shots would have taken 20 years.
 Lew used an inexpensive 2D motion capture system to speed up animation, primarily with lip-sync.
 During this time, Lew also worked as an animator on major Hollywood productions including The Matrix Reloaded and X-Men.

 Release

 In 2008, the worldwide rights to Killer Bean Forever were acquired by Cinema Management Group.
 That same year, the film was screened for buyers at the Toronto Film Festival.

 The film was released on DVD in the United States on July 14, 2009.

-In May 2018, the film was officially uploaded to YouTube in its entirety in 4K resolution, gaining over 40 million views as of June 2022.
+In May 2018, the film was officially uploaded to YouTube in its entirety in 4K resolution, gaining over 81 million views as of November 2025.

 Reception

 Scott McDanel of RMU Sentry Media called the film "an absolute dumpster fire," but wrote that he would "still highly recommend it as a 'it's-so-bad-it's-good' flick."

-The movie was officially uploaded to YouTube by Jeff Lew in May 2018, where it has since garnered over 40 million views.
-This significantly contributed to the movie's cult following, causing moments and references of the film to become a Meme.
+The YouTube upload significantly contributed to the film's cult following, causing moments and references of the film to become a meme.